teamhanko/hanko/backend/README.md

 > **Note**
 >
-> Ensure you use proper quoting when accessing metadata. `.User.Metadata.Public` and `.User.Metadata.Unsafe` are function calls internally and and the given path argument must be a string, so it must be double quoted.
+> Ensure you use proper quoting when accessing metadata. `.User.Metadata.Public` and `.User.Metadata.Unsafe` are function calls internally and the given path argument must be a string, so it must be double quoted.
 If you use use double quotes for your entire claim template then the path argument must be escaped, i.e.:
 `"{{ .User.Metadata.Public \"display_name\" }}"`